abhimane774/test2/README.md

 # test2
-# updating readme from example before using rebase
+# updating readme from example
 #updating readme from update-readme